-The principles of the Construction Design and Management Regulations 2015 will also apply.
+The principles of the Construction Design and Management Regulations 2015 apply in full.

-The Corporate Health and Safety Adviser will at its own discretion undertake inspections to ensure that these requirements are being met.
+The Corporate Health and Safety Adviser will at its own discretion undertake unannounced inspections to ensure that these requirements are being met.

 DEFINITIONS

 The 'Council' means Staffordshire Moorlands District Council (SMDC) and High Peak Borough Council (HPBC).